Sustainability In Interior Design Series - Week 2

 I’d love to hear your views.
 Are you making choices differently?
 What are your top tips or hero products?

-See you next time where we are going to explore Sustaiability in Kitchen Design!
+See you next time where we are going to explore Sustainability in Kitchen Design!

 Becky x